Can you get life insurance while you're pregnant?

 Weight gain

-Most insurance companies use your pre-pregnancy weight when setting your premiums, but some will use your current weight.
-Other companies may only check that you're gaining weight at expected levels and increase your premiums if you've gained more than expected.
+Most insurance companies use your pre-pregnancy weight when setting your premiums, but some will use your current weight, which might lead to higher premiums.
+Other companies may only check that you’re gaining weight at expected levels and increase your premiums if you’ve gained more than expected.

 If you apply postpartum, it’s helpful to have a record of your pre-pregnancy weight.
-To provide the most accurate rates, many insurers will use your pre-pregnancy weight until six months after you have given birth.
+Many insurers will use your pre-pregnancy weight until six months after you’ve given birth.

 Complications

-You’ll receive higher rates or an application postponement if you experience complications or indications of a high-risk pregnancy.
+Your application may be postponed or accepted at a higher premium if you experience complications or indications of a high-risk pregnancy.
 These may include:

 • Complications in a previous pregnancy